hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 Devine awakens, serves us coffee and checks the weather, as is our usual morning routine!
 After today, we should get some good wind to go east.
 We got a message from Robusta, saying the Pacific High is appearing on Monday.
 Normally, when boats plan to sail to Alaska or the Pacific Northwest, they wait until it appears, because with it, comes the promise of favorable winds.
 We did not wait for it, and the weather we’re getting now might very well be due to that, but we thought waiting was more dangerous as summer is also typhoon season.
 We’d sailed in areas of contrary, variable winds before, we figured we could handle it.
 Indeed, we can do it, but it isn’t easy.

-Devine started reading *Canticle for Lebowitz*, having finished *The Dispossessed*.
+Devine started reading *Canticle for Lebowitz* by Walter M. Miller Jr., having finished *The Dispossessed*.

 ##### 0900
 Devine slips on a fresh pair of socks.
 We've been wearing the same pair for a while as we don't have an infinite supply, nor do we want to use up our water to wash them.
 I alternate between two pairs of wool socks.
 I was wearing my favorite pair when I fell overboard, they are dry now, but full of salt.
 I need to hang them outside a while, so the wind can shake the salt out of them.
 We might start using water more frugally once we reach our second milestone at 45°N 159°W.